LMoller/Blog/content/post/getinvolved.md

 ---
 title: Get Involved
-subtitle: Use your powers for good, learn on your own, read about all of the interesting work happening.
+subtitle: Use your powers for good, learn on your own, and/or read about all of the interesting work happening.
-date: 2018-09-12
 tags: ["resource"]
 ---
 #### CONTRIBUTE and grow your skills - there is something for everyone, no matter what level you are at!